DresdenGman/02_Group_Projects/README.md

 ---

 **Note**: These projects showcase collaborative data science capabilities, teaching excellence, and diverse applications across multiple domains, demonstrating the ability to work effectively in teams and contribute to educational resources.
+As the society president, these group projects represent my leadership in organizing, mentoring, and guiding society members through complex data analysis challenges.